orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - Support for other languages, contexts.
 - Left/Right bumper reserved for alternate context movements since they're 'hold down keys'

 - What about even more restrictive interfaces like some VR controllers?
+Take Meta quest controllers for example, 2/3 buttons on either side instead of 4.
+Only one trigger/bumper instead of 2.

 ---